openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 When using resumption PSKs:

   - The same ID_CRED_PSK is reused each time EDHOC is executed with a specific resumption PSK.
   - To prevent long-term tracking, implementations SHOULD periodically initiate a full EDHOC exchange to generate a new resumption PSK and corresponding ID_CRED_PSK.
-Alternatively, as stated in [Appendix H of RFC9528](https://www.rfc-editor.org/rfc/rfc9528.html#appendix-h), EDHOC_KeyUpdate can be used to derive a new PRK_out, and consequently a new CRED_PSK and ID_CRED_PSK for session resumption.
+Alternatively, as stated in {{Appendix H of RFC9528}}, EDHOC_KeyUpdate can be used to derive a new PRK_out, and consequently a new CRED_PSK and ID_CRED_PSK for session resumption.

 While PSK reuse enhances efficiency by reducing the overhead of key exchanges, it presents privacy risks if not managed properly through periodic renewal.